mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * mettre un $ permet d'overrider l'ancien message avec le nouveau message (default behavior)
 * mettre un $.toto permet de rajouter ou remplacer le champ toto dans l'ancien message

+## New features

+* note that we can write state machines in JSONata language
+  * simplified model
+  * expression more powerful / could replace some simple lambdas
+* concept of state machine variables.
+It's variables which are global to the state machine execution and can be shared with all tasks without having to pass them from one task to another

 # Module 12 : Access

 ## Demo